 Once all the scans have been taken (around 20 minutes), you will be taken to a recovery area for observation and the IV cannula will be removed before you are allowed to go home.
 If you have had medication to lower your heart rate, you might be asked to stay until the effects have worn off.
 You will be fine to drive after this time.

 The time that it takes your referring doctor to receive a written report on the test or procedure you have had will vary, depending on:

 - the urgency with which the result is needed;

 - whether more information is needed from your doctor before the examination can be interpreted by the cardiologist;

-- whether you have had previous X-rays or other medical imaging that need to be compared with this new test or procedure (this is commonly the case if you have a disease or condition that is being followed to assess your progress).
+- whether you have had previous X-rays or other medical imaging that need to be compared with this new test or procedure (this is commonly the case if you have a disease or condition that is being monitored over time).

 Please feel free to ask when your referring doctor is likely to have the written report.
 Most tests are reported and forwarded to the referring doctor electronically within 48 hours.